goravel/docs/ORM/seeding.md

 }
 ```

-Framework also provides a `CallOnce` method, a seeder can be executed only once in the `db:seed` command:
+Framework also provides a `CallOnce` method, a seeder will be executed only once in the `db:seed` command:

 ```go
 // Run executes the seeder logic.